-- 1. Verbal warning(s), possibly accompanied by a visual reminder e.g. moving name along the 'Going for Gold' chart. - 2.
+- 1. Verbal warning(s), possibly accompanied by a visual reminder e.g. moving name on the 'Going for Gold' chart. - Children who are moved to orange should be encouraged to modify their behaviour so that they can be moved back to green. - Children are reminded of the consequences of poor behaviour; if this continues they are moved to 'red' and will be directed to speak with the Headteacher.
+Further details are outlined in Appendix 1. - 2.
 Moving the child to another desk or an area away from other children. - 3.
 Missing a playtime, lunchtime or part of a playtime or lunchtime, ensuring that the child has the opportunity to have a drink, eat and go to the toilet. - 4.
-Child referred to a more senior member of staff; who will discuss how the child could now act to make amends. - 5.
-Parents are informed informally/ verbally; this will be done on the day of the incident (whenever practicably possible) - A child who reaches the red section of the 'Going for Gold' chart is sent to the Headteacher immediately for a discussion and appropriate action (if required) agreed.
+Child referred to a more senior member of staff; who will discuss how the child could now act to make amends and approach the situation at a future time. - 5.
+Parents are informed informally/ verbally; this will be done on the day of the incident (whenever practicably possible)

+A child who reaches the red section of the 'Going for Gold' chart is sent to the Headteacher immediately for a discussion and appropriate action (if required) agreed.
 Being sent to the Head means that all other options have been exhausted and further intervention is needed.
 The child's name is entered into the Behaviour Book.
 On return to the class, the child's name returns to the green section of the chart.

 - 6. Depending on the seriousness of the incident, the Headteacher may inform the parents personally.
-They will be invited to discuss the situation with the class teacher and Headteacher.
+Parents will be invited to discuss the situation with the class teacher and Headteacher.
 An action plan is agreed and a date set for evaluation. - 7.
 Discussions may be needed with parents about the involvement of external support (e.g. Early Help referral). - 8.
 More serious sanctions: internal exclusion. - 9.
 Extreme sanction: fixed term exclusion or permanent exclusion.